 Step-to-Step Guide - How to Draw Electrical Schematics

 How to make an electrical schematic design from the idea you have in your mind?
 Drawing electrical schematics is to choose the right components then put them together in a logical way.
 This page will show you how to draw an electrical schematic with various of libraries that are full of electrical schematic symbols.

-Step One: Open a new drawing page for Electrical Schematic design
+Step 1: Open a new drawing page for Electrical Schematic design

 Start Edraw then follow the instruction to open a new electrical schematic drawing page: Available Templates - Engineering - Basic Electrical.
 Double-click to start designing your own electrical schematic or click on the example down below for inspiration then customize your own.

 Edraw Max: a swiss knife for all your diagramming need

 - Effortlessly create over 280 types of diagrams.

 - Provide various templates & symbols to match your needs.

 - Drag and drop interface and easy to use